NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 ***

 Next, for each variable, all mandatory fields must be completed.
-For each type of variable, i.e., `Input`, `Output`, `Internal`, and `Mode`, there are different mandatory fields.
+For each type of variable, i.e., `Input`, `Output`, `Internal`, `Function`, and `Mode`, there are different mandatory fields.
 Mandatory fields are depicted with an asterisk.

 ***
 <img src="../screen_shots/AnalysisPortal4c_v3.0.png">